 Here, we introduce three \cyc-like UI2I translation algorithms, \acl~\cite{aclgan}, \uga~\cite{ugatit}, and \uvc~\cite{torbunov2022uvcgan}, with special emphasis on the \uvc, or U-Net Vision-transformer Cycle-consistent GAN, because of its outstanding performance on the \dst dataset (see ~\autoref{sec:eval}).

-The motivation behind \acl is that the stringent pixel-wise cycle-consistency loss may be a hurdle for generators to produce drastic changes such as large shape changes or remove/add large objects.
+The motivation behind \acl is that the stringent pixel-wise cycle-consistency loss may be a hurdle for generators to produce drastic changes such as large shape changes or removing/adding large objects.
 To solve the problem, \acl replaces strong cycle-consistency loss with a weaker adversarial consistency that does not require the cyclically translated image to match the source exactly, merely to match the distribution of the source images.

 The authors of \uga attack the problem of effective translation from another angle, keeping the cycle/identity-consistency loss functions in their original form as those in \cyc but renovating the generator and discriminator network structure.
 They use the class attention map to guide the generators and discriminators to focus on regions distinguishing between source and target domains. \uga has achieved outstanding performance in translation between selfie photos and anime characters, which is a tough image translation task.
 One downside of \uga is its model is bulky and slow, which may limit its application to \tpc research should throughput and computing resources become pressing considerations.